How To Pass The Sharjah Truck and Bus Driving Test

 Another thing; it takes longer for a heavy truck to halt compared to a regular car.
 Hence, you should consider the timing factor when the examiner tells you to slow down.
 Remember, if you don’t briefly stop at a stop sign, it will turn out to be an instant fail.

 Know how to park

 As simple as it may sound, knowing how to park a heavy vehicle is a headache for starters.
 There is no shortcut around it though since you can’t pass the yard test without demonstrating your parking skills.
-Needless to say, you will need to know how to do alley docking, parallel parking, straight line reversing and offset parking maneuver.
+Needless to say, you will need to know how to do alley docking, parallel parking, straight-line reversing, and offset parking maneuver.
 Don’t forget to observe carefully and keep track of your position during the entire procedure.

 In essence, if you really want to pass the Sharjah heavy vehicle driving test, take as much practice as you can.
 That’s why it is important to enroll in a reputable driving school to learn what it takes to pass the road test.
-You can take it a mile further and learn a few things on your own too – like the most used test route on your area.
-It isn’t that hard when you take into account there are dedicated lanes for heavy vehicles in the Sharjah.
+You can take it a mile further and learn a few things on your own too – like the most used test route in your area.
+It isn’t that hard when you take into account there are dedicated lanes for heavy vehicles in Sharjah.